Data-and-Vis-SDK/Data-and-Vis-SDK.github.io/index.md

 async and cache VOL adapters currently do not.

 ### OneAPI

-<span id="one_api_note_1">9. </span>OneAPI is currently not tested by the SDK.
-Plans to begin testing with OneAPI will begin when Aurora pre-release system become available.

 <span id="vtkm_oneapi_sycl">6.</span>VTKm does not fully support building SYCL kernels
 in currently released versions, but has some support on the "master" branch.